 "Condensed into a single sentence, the merit of Mr. Lister consists in the generalisation, to living matter, of the results obtained by Schwann and Pasteur with dead matter.
-He began with cases of compound fracture and with abscesses. simple fracture the wound is internal, the uninjured skin forming a protecting envelope.
+He began with cases of compound fracture and with abscesses, In simple fracture the wound is internal, the uninjured skin forming a protecting envelope.
 Here nature works the cure after the proper setting of the injured parts.
 In compound fracture, on the other hand, the wound extends to the surface, where it comes in contact with the air; and here the operator can never be sure that the most consummate skill will not be neutralised by subsequent putrefaction.

 "In the earliest of his published communications Mr. Lister clearly enunciates, and illustrates by cases of a very impressive character, the scientific principles upon which the antiseptic system rests.
 He refers to the researches of Pasteur, and shows their bearing upon surgery.
 He points to the representative fact, then known but unexplained, that when a lung is wounded by a fractured rib, though the blood is copiously mixed with air, no inflammatory disturbance supervenes; while an external wound penetrating the chest, if it remains open, infallibly causes dangerous suppurative pleurisy.
-In the latter case the blood and serum are decomposed by the microscopic progeny of the germs which enter with the air; in the former case the air is filtered in the bronchial tubes, and all solid particles are arrested.
+In the latter case the blood and serum are decomposed by the microscopic progeny of the germs which even with the site the second serum are decomposed by the microscopic progeny of the germs which enter with the air; in the former case the air is filtered in the bronchial tubes, and all solid particles are arrested.
 Three years subsequently this inference of Prof. Lister was shown to be capable of experimental demonstration.

-"After enunciating the theoretic views which guided him, he thus expresses himself in his first paper:- "Applying these principles to the treatment of compound fracture; bearing in mind that it is from the vitality of the atmospheric particles that all the mischief arises, it appears that all that is requisite is to dress the wound with some material capable of killing these sep ic germs, provided that any sub-stance can be found reliable for this purpose, yet not too potent as a caustic.'
+all that is requisite is to dress the wound with some material capable of killing these sep ic germs, provided that any sub-stance can be found reliable for this purpose, yet not too potent as a caustic.'
 "This is the thesis to the illustration and defence of which Prof. Lister has devoted himself for the last thirteen years.
 His thoughts and practice during this time have been in a state of growth.
-His insight has been progressive; and the improvement of experimental methods founded on that insight incessant.
+His insight has been progressive; and the improve-ment of experimental methods founded on that insight incessant.
 By contributions of a purely scientific character, which stamp their author as an accomplished experimenter, he has materially augmented our knowledge of the most minute forms of life.
 The titles of his papers indicate the direction of his labours from time to time; but they give no notion of the difficulties which he has encountered, and successfully overcome.
 He performs, without dread of evil consequences, the most dangerous operations.
-He ventures fearlessly upon treatment which, prior to the introduction of his system, would have been regarded as no less than criminal.
+He ventures fearlessly upon treatment which, prior to the introduction of his system, would have been regarded as no less than eriminal.
 In the Glasgow Royal Infirmary, when wards adjacent to his had to be abandoned, he operated with success in an atmosphere of deadly infectiveness.
 Vividly realising the character and habits of the 'invisible enemy' with which he has to cope, his precautions are minute and severe.
-This demand for exactitude of manipulation has rendered the acceptance of the Antiseptic System slower than it would otherwise have been; but a clear theoretic conception has this value among others: it renders pleasant a minuteness of precaution which would be intolerable were its reasons unknown.
+This demand for exactitude of manipulation has rendered the acceptance of the Antiseptic System slower than it would otherwise have been ; but a clear theoretic conception has this value among others: it renders pleasant a minuteness of precaution which would be intolerable were its reasons unknown.